If you're curious about online learning, our video series may answer many of your questions:

 We’ve designed the curriculum to meet the scheduling needs of working professionals.
 You’ll interact with your instructor and classmates by posting to online discussions and using other communication tools within Canvas.
 Canvas is extremely user-friendly—even if you’ve never studied online before.
 All you need is a computer with an internet connection.

 When do I need to be online?

 Occasionally your instructor may schedule a special guest speaker or an interactive presentation at a specific date and time.
 There may also be optional instructor office-hour chats held on a regular basis.
 Otherwise, you will set your own coursework hours, following posted assignment and discussion deadlines.

 You do not have to be online at specific times, but you will need to be online regularly.
-You should prepare to devote between six and 10 hours of course per week to each course and plan to access the course at least once every two days to keep up with your work.
+You should prepare to devote between six and 10 hours per week to each course and plan to access the course at least once every two days to keep up with your work.

 If it's self-paced, can I finish sooner?